lsst-sitcom/sitcomtn-037/index.rst

 - Ability to flip through a 2-d data cube as a movie
 - Click on a given amp and have a plot of the value versus time, with the expectation value of the metric over plotted etc.
 - Ability to show sky maps as a function of time, and adjust the binning on-the-fly
-- Capable of mining the appropriate data given the specific faro metric (including timestamp etc)
+- Capable of mining the appropriate data given the specific analysis_tools metric (including timestamp etc)

 Lastly, it is recognized that the DM DRP team also needs to interact with non-aggregated data, this is outside the scope of FAFF, however, adopting a common toolset, or one that is based off the tooling being discussed here is recommended.